 #9.
 Chapman Avenue

-It shouldn’t be surprising to see Chapman Avenue on this list, seeing as it is literally a continuation of Santiago Canyon Road, which took the Number 3 spot.
+It shouldn’t be surprising to see Chapman Avenue on this list, seeing as it is a continuation of Santiago Canyon Road, which took the Number 3 spot.
 It turns out that, even once you get out of the canyon, this strip of road – which heads west from Santiago Canyon through Orange and Anaheim, all the way to Garden Grove, and passes a few blocks below Disneyland – is still a hotbed of collisions.

 One of the dangerous intersections – the one located at Chapman and Beach Boulevard – we already covered above.
 But as this was recorded as the most dangerous intersection in Orange County, it bears repeating.
 And there is another dangerous spot on Chapman: the intersection at Gilbert Street in Garden Grove, where one person was killed and five more injured between 2008 and 2012.
-Why is this intersection so dangerous?
-No reason, except that it’s located in a central area of town and usually pretty busy.

 Alternative Routes: Chapman Avenue might be difficult to avoid because even though it’s part of a grid, the two streets to the south – Lampson Avenue and Garden Grove Boulevard – have their own deadly intersections.
 So instead, drivers who want to steer clear of Chapman should go one block north, to Orangewood Avenue, or two blocks north, to Katella Avenue.
 These roads break in multiple places, though, so plan your trip ahead!